Platform tailored co-design of gate-based quantum simulation

 where $\{\ket{\alpha}\}$ are coherent states that form a basis for the system.
 The dynamics of the system is then captured by a Fokker-Planck equation for the P-function, $P\left(\alpha,\alpha^{*},t\right)$,

 The Green's function of the Fokker-Planck equation, expressed in the rotating frame of the phonon mode with frequency $\omega_0$, is

 which can be interpreted as the probability to find the ions in state $\ket{\alpha'}$ at time $t'$ given that they were in state $\ket{\alpha}$ at time $t$.
+To compute the full state of the system one simply has to involve this kernel with the initial P-function.
+For systems that have not been fully cooled down and maintain a non-zero thermal occupation of phonons, the initial state will be Gaussian.
+At present, it suffices to consider the $T=0$ limit in which case the P-function is simply $P(\alpha,\alpha^\ast)=\delta(\alpha)\delta(\alpha^\ast)$.
 This Green's function can be used to compute the probability distribution and correlations of observables expressed in the coherent state basis.
 Letting $\phi\left(\tau\right)=\overline{\Omega}\left(\tau\right)t_{g}$ be the angle imparted by a unitary gate applied at time $\tau$ in the experiment, when the phonon mode is in state $\ket{\alpha\left(\tau\right)}$, the Rabi phase of the qubit will advance by an angle

 where $a_\textrm{osc}=\sqrt{\hbar/(m\omega_{0})}$ and $a_\textrm{laser}=\sqrt{2}\sigma$ are the characteristic length scales of the harmonic oscillator and Gaussian laser respectively.
 The probability distribution of the angle can then be computed as